JohnnyPrimus/jqp_pi_zsh/README.md

 * sudo cp --remove-destination setup/etc/* /etc/

 ### Upcoming changes:
-This started more or less as a central repo for prefs, but having used it myself, the time save is in the install and setup of the pre-reqs (oh-my-zsh, plugins, autoenv, tmux, ssh_config changes, and sometimes some tweaks for different platforms.
-Since this is not currently accomplishing that very well, sometime soon-ish I'll consolidate the installation stuff to per-platform scripts, and create a single menu based setup.sh callable via curl stdout (a la docker, rust installations)
+This started more or less as a central repo for prefs, but having used it for a while, there's not much time saved over something like scp to simply get custom prefs in place.
+The actual time save is in (or rather, would be in) the install and setup of the pre-reqs (oh-my-zsh, plugins, autoenv, tmux, ssh_config changes, and sometimes some tweaks for different platforms.
+Since this does not currently accomplish that very well, sometime soon-ish I'll consolidate the installation stuff to per-platform scripts, and create a single menu based setup.sh callable via curl stdout (a la docker, rust installations) that will do the right things automatically after offering some basic options (optional ssh configs, optional tmux)

 **Be aware that ARCHFLAGS is set to (uname -m) in .zshrc.
 If you know that's not what you want (ex: you're always cross building), comment out the export ARCHFLAGS line in .zshrc**